marijnh/Eloquent-JavaScript/19_paint.md

 the dots are more likely to appear near the center of the circle.
 There are other ways around that, but they're more complicated than the previous loop.

-We now have a functioning paint program.(!interactive  Run the code below to try it.!)
+We now have a functioning paint program.[ Run the code below to try it.]{if interactive}

 {{if interactive